 Patient days in facility: The total number of days within a stay during which the resident was in the facility.
-Any days outside of the facility (e.g., acute care hospital, home, etc.) would not count towards the total patient days.
 The following rules are used when computing patient days:

-- The counting stops with - (a) The last record in the target period if that record is a discharge assessment - (b) The last record in the target period if that record is a death in facility or - (c) The end of the target period is reached, whichever is earlier. - Include the day of entry but not the day of discharge unless the entry and discharge occurred on the same day in which case the number of days in the stay is equal to 1. - While death in facility records end patient day counting, these records are not used as target records because they contain only tracking information and do not include clinical information necessary for JAWDA indicator calculation.
+- The counting stops with - (a) The last record in the target period if that record is a discharge assessment - (b) The last record in the target period if that record is a death in facility or - (c) The end of the target period is reached, whichever is earlier. - Discharge day minus admission day.
+Include the day of entry but not the day of discharge. - If entry and discharge occurred on the same day, the number of days in the stay is equal to 1. - While death in facility records end patient day counting, these records are not used as target records because they contain only tracking information and do not include clinical information necessary for JAWDA indicator calculation. - Out on Pass will be included in the Long-term care days.